Architecture

 synaptic-core

 The arrows point downward toward dependencies.
 Every crate ultimately depends on synaptic-core.
-The composition crates (synaptic-graph, synaptic-runnables) additionally depend on the implementation crates they orchestrate.
+The composition crates (synaptic-graph, synaptic-rag) additionally depend on the implementation crates they orchestrate.

 Provider Abstraction

-Each LLM provider lives in its own crate (synaptic-openai, synaptic-anthropic, synaptic-gemini, synaptic-ollama).
-They all use the ProviderBackend trait from synaptic-models to separate HTTP concerns from protocol mapping.
+All LLM providers now live in the synaptic-models crate, each behind a feature flag (openai, anthropic, gemini, ollama, etc.).
+They all use the ProviderBackend trait to separate HTTP concerns from protocol mapping.
 HttpBackend makes real HTTP requests; FakeBackend returns scripted responses for testing.
 This means you can test any code that uses ChatModel without network access and without mocking at the HTTP level.
 You only compile the providers you actually use.

 The Runnable Abstraction